 Gregory F. Burton

-A major concern in the treatment of HIV-infected subjects is the establishment of "reservoirs" or sites where HIV escapes intervention by drugs or the immune system.
-These sanctuary sites store infectious virus that serves to perpetuate infection.
-The primary cellular reservoirs in humans consist of latently infected CD4 T lymphocytes, monocytes/macrophages, and follicular dendritic cells (FDCs).
-Lymphocytes and monocytes/macrophages can be found throughout the body but the FDC is found only in tissue sites such as the lymph nodes and spleen.
-In these tissues, FDCs are in close proximity to the primary target of HIV, the CD4 T lymphocyte.
-Moreover, macrophages are also in close proximity to FDCs.
-Scientists are seeking to understand the contribution of each reservoir to disease maintenance and progression.
-My research focuses on the largest of the HIV reservoirs, the FDC.
+The establishment of "reservoirs" or sites where HIV escapes drug or immune system intervention is a major concern in the treatment of HIV infections.
+These reservoirs permit the virus to linger and spread in the body.
+Such reservoirs in humans consist of latently infected CD4 T-lymphocytes, monoctyes/macrophages, and follicular dendritic cells (FDCs).
+Lymphocytes and monocytes/macrophages can be found throughout the body, but FDC are only found in tissue sites like lymph nodes and the spleen.
+In these areas, FDCs live in close proximity with the HIV's primary target: the CD4 T-lymphocyte.
+Moreover, macrophages often live close to FDCs.

 Dr. Burton's research focuses on the largest HIV reservoir: the FDC.